upros/brski-cloud/draft-friel-anima-brski-cloud.md

 - Option 1: the pledge completes EST enroll against the cloud registrar.
 Once EST enrol is complete, we need a mechanism to tell the pledge what its service domain is.
 This could be by including a service domain in the voucher.

-- Option 2: the pledge attempts EST enrol against the cloud registrar and the cloud registrar then does a 3xx to the local domain RA to complete cert enrol.
+- Option 2: the pledge attempts EST enrol against the cloud registrar and the cloud registrar responds with a 3xx redirecting the pledge to the local domain RA in order to complete cert enrollment.
 The pledge assumes that services are off the local domain.
 This does not require adding an FQDN to the voucher.

-- Option 3: we redefine the voucher to include local RA domain info, and the pledge implicitly knows that it got a voucher from the clodu registrar, that voucher included a local domain FQDN, the pledge knows to do EST enroll against the local domain. i.e. it got a 200OK from the cloud registrar, and knows to send the next HTTP request to a different domain.
+- Option 3: we enhance the voucher definition to include local RA domain info, and the pledge implicitly knows that it if received a voucher from the cloud registrar, and that voucher included a local domain FQDN, the pledge knows to do EST enroll against the local domain. i.e. it got a 200OK from the cloud registrar, and knows to send the next HTTP request to the EST domain specified in the voucher.
 The pledge assumes that services are off the local domain specified in the voucher.

 # Protocol Details